Introduction to HTTP Caching

 Visibility

-Almost all modern browsers include some development-related tools that let you check resources, source code, and other aspects of a web page.
+Almost all modern browsers include development-related tools that let you check resources, source code, and other web page aspects.
 Among them, you can find a tool to see the headers returned by any application.

-On Google Chrome, to see these headers, you can right-click on an empty area of a web page and click on “Inspect” or press CTRL+SHIFT+I to open DevTools.
-In this tool, click on the Network tab and press CRTL+R to reload to see all the headers of the page.
+To see these headers on Google Chrome, you can right-click on an empty web page area and click on “Inspect” or press CTRL+SHIFT+I to open DevTools.
+In this tool, click the Network tab and press CRTL+R to reload to see all the page headers.

 Use Cases in HTTP Caching